 Studies by the Flight Safety Foundation show that human factors – in other words, mistakes we can only blame ourselves for making – are the primary culprit in ramp accidents.
-Poor communication typically tops the list when things go wrong.

 "The wireless system not only enables communication between the flight deck and ground crew," says Michael Walsh, director of business development for Flightcom, "it optimizes communication by controlling who can talk to whom and under what circumstances."

 All ground personnel, for example, can hear the flight deck on an open mic.
 But to minimize confusing crosstalk, only the driver can talk directly to the flight deck with a push-to-talk feature on his headset, which also overrides the open mic.

 The pilot can also be heard.
-“We purposefully gave the pilot priority over everyone else to ensure the flight deck could be heard at all times,” Broadley says.
+"We purposefully made the pilot's voice louder than anyone else to give it the 'voice of God' aspect," Broadley says.

 Overall, the system gives the pushback driver the chance to better manage his team during pushback.